davidjb/jcu.me-user-doc/source/editing.rst

 #.
 When done, click the ``Crop`` button at the bottom of the page.
 If you
    make a mistake, you can click ``Revert to original`` to go back to the original image.
 #.
-Close the popup window to see the results.
+Close the pop-up window to see the results.

 .. _profile-settings: